cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 <a id="pan"> </a>
 ### Pan

-There are several ways to pan the network:
+There are two ways to pan the network:

--   Middle Click and Drag - You can pan the network image by holding down the middle mouse button and moving the mouse.
+-   Left-Click and Drag - You can pan the network view by holding down the left mouse button and moving the mouse.

--   Command Key + Drag (Mac only) - If you use Mac without middle button, you can pan the view by holding down Command key and then drag.

 -   Dragging Box on **[Network Overview](Quick_Tour_of_Cytoscape.html#the-network-overview-window)** -
-    You can also pan the image by holding down the left mouse button over the blue box in the overview panel in the lower part of the Network tab in the Control Panel.
+    You can also pan the view by left-clicking and dragging the blue box in the overview panel in the lower part of the view.

 <a id="other_mouse_behaviors"> </a>
 ## Other Mouse Behaviors